luca8651/Groebner_bases/README.md

 Each row is a polynomial, column is used for numbers, the following columns are the variables (a,b,c,…).

-Entry (i,j) in the matrix is the power to give to that variable in polynomial i.
+Entry (i,j) in the matrix is the power to give to that variable of column j in polynomial i.
 For example:
            a     b     c     d